 Slowly, that began to change.
 I just finished the mini chapter on Erasmus, “the first living author to make a substantial living from writing,” and I’m enchanted.
 Erasmus, you see, was a media inventor:

 [He] was acutely aware of the role that the printer played in the success of a volume.
 Throughout his career he gave close attention to the production process, seeking out the best printers and working closely with them to ensure that the text was both elegant and accurate.

 When Erasmus prepared his commentary for the edition of Jerome, he set out his manuscript in exactly the same arrangement as it would appear on the printed page, with a large space left for a woodcut initial letter.

-But of course, everybody was a media inventor back then.
+But really, everybody was a media inventor back then.

-The main locus of that copying was the Frankfurt fair, which happened twice a year and set the pulse for the entire European book business.
+The place to copy and be copied was the Frankfurt fair, which happened twice a year; this was the pulse of the whole European book business.
 Every spring and autumn, everybody came together to buy, sell, settle debts, and do a bit of trend-spotting.
 Printers synchronized new releases with the fair, because if you missed it, you had to wait another six months before you’d move any inventory.
 Maybe worse, your competitors would have the market all to themselves in that time.
 Here’s Erasmus again:

 [N]othing gave Erasmus greater pleasure than his success in outfoxing Luther, when the reformer published his attack on Erasmus in 1526.
 Erasmus received a copy of Luther’s Bondage of the Will less than a fortnight before the spring fair.
 Luther must have anticipated a free run for his work.
 But Erasmus set to work, [his printer] Froben cleared his presses, and working on six presses simultaneously had Erasmus’s reply ready in time.